EmilyMabie/EmilyMabie/README.md

 <br/>

 ### Want to see what I've been up to?
-Check out this [list of accomplishments](https://github.com/EmilyMabie/WeeklyAccomplishments) I've logged since beginning my previous role as an Instructional Designer for a Coding Bootcamp.
+Check out this [list of accomplishments](https://github.com/EmilyMabie/WeeklyAccomplishments) I've logged since beginning my previous role as an Instructional Designer for a Coding Bootcamp, and continuing into my current role as a Learning Designer at [Zapier](https://zapier.com/).

 <br/>